Attractions around the local area

 NOTES / CLOSURES:

-• Changing the Guard will take place at 11:00; weather permitting, every other day (check windsor castle website) excluding Sundays.
+• Changing the Guard will take place at 11:00; weather permitting, on Tuesdays, Thursday and Saturdays (check windsor castle website)

 • The State Apartments will be closed for state visits and occassional events.